Tuesday, September 18, 2012

 Pipe the batter on the parchment-lined baking sheets in 1.35-inch (3.5 cm) circles evenly spaced one-inch (3 cm) apart.
 Quickly after it's piped, sprinkle a few espresso powder over each shell (this step is optional, personally I do it because I like how the macarons look once they're baked).

 Rap the baking sheet a few times firmly on the counter top to flatten the macarons.
-Then it let sit for at least 30-60 minutes depending on humidity (okay, I've done it with just 15 minutes before and they turned out fine, but whatever you do, do not skip this step; even at just 15 minutes) before baking them in the oven, 15-17 minutes.
+Then let it sit for at least 30-60 minutes depending on humidity (okay, I've done it with just 15 minutes before and they turned out fine, but whatever you do, do not skip this step; even at just 15 minutes) before baking them in the oven, 15-17 minutes (I typically bake mine on the middle rack).
 Let cool completely then remove from baking sheet.

 To assemble: Before assembling these cookies, make sure to pair up all the cookie shells so they are as close as possible in size.
 Then using a knife, spread a good amount of Nutella on the inside of the macarons then sandwich them together.
 (You can pipe the filling it if you prefer less mess.
 I personally sometimes can't be bother to go through the hassle of putting my filling in a bag and cleaning up after it.)

 Let them stand at least one day (keep them refrigerated) before serving (serve at room temperature), to meld the flavors.
 Or if you can't wait to dig in and eat, I say wait a few hours, at least!
 (Shhhh, I've eaten them newly assembled too, and they taste just as yummy.
 Just a little crunchy, but that's okay. hehehe).
 But really, for the best optimal flavor and taste, you must wait at least one day.
 They really are THAT good and worth the wait!